Bkamahl/ReservableRooms/README.md

 V18: Remove useless arguement in checkRoomOwnerShip function, changed some variables to be more easily recognizable, and changed reserve notification to tell you how to interact with the door.

 V19: Updated !claim feedback to tell you the door is already locked

+V20: Complete recode, no need for map editing, use command to add rooms, switched to hints.